 This is a general rule for every negotiation.
 It is especially important during what could easily be the biggest financial transaction of your life.
 It’s important to be reasonable.
-Negotiating repairs after a home inspection often go awry because home buyers get hung up on every little flaw.
+Negotiating repairs after a home inspection often goes awry because home buyers get hung up on every little flaw.

 That’s not how you should proceed.
 Even if the home inspector shows you every single problem with the property, you should classify them.
 There might be something that needs to be taken care of immediately before you move in.
 Or a problem that would cost you thousands of dollars if you get it fixed yourself.

 Before negotiating home inspection issues, make a list.
 Then get the list of potential repairs stripped down to immediate and costly ones.
 A home inspection doesn’t give you the right to bully the home seller into completely revamping the property.